symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

 3. Once the transaction gets confirmed, try to send mosaics to Alice's and Bob's accounts.

-You should be able to send ``ccf.shares`` to Alice without any problems.
+Now, you should be able to send ``ccf.shares`` to Alice without any problems.
 Additionally, Alice will be able to transfer mosaics with other accounts with restrictions set to ``{ccf.shares, KYC, 1}``.

 .. code-block:: bash